Mr-PauI/ESP32-BinForge/blobs/README.md

 ## BinForge.h

-`BinForge.h` provides lightweight helper definitions for locating and accessing BinForge-injected blobs at runtime.
+`BinForge.h` provides lightweight helper definitions for detecting BinForge-injected blobs status at runtime.

 It is designed to be: